pykaldi/pykaldi/README.md

 ## Installation

-For the moment, PyKaldi installation scripts do not work on non-Linux platforms.
-If you are on a relatively recent Linux platform, such as Ubuntu >= 16.04 or CentOS >= 7, you should be able to install PyKaldi without too much trouble.
+If you are using a relatively recent Linux or macOS, such as Ubuntu >= 16.04, CentOS >= 7 or macOS >= 10.13, you should be able to install PyKaldi without too much trouble.
+Otherwise, you will likely need to tweak the installation scripts.

 ### Conda